Selvol™ Polyvinyl Alcohol Product Information

 selvol-polyvinyl-alcohol-end-use-table

-Typical Properties for Selvol PVOH Products
+Typical Properties of Selvol PVOH Products

 Selvol PVOH Grade Viscosity % Hydrolysis % Ash, Max